mudpuppy-rs/mudpuppy/README.md

 * **Async** - triggers, aliases, and other core client functions are asynchronous.
-Your scripts can benefit from the Python `asyncio` ecosystem, making it easy to take complex actions like making HTTP requests without blocking the client.
+Your scripts can benefit from the Python `asyncio` ecosystem, making it easy to take complex actions like sending HTTP requests without blocking the client.

 * **Multi-Session** - Mudpuppy will let you connect to multiple MUDs with one